kabukky/journey/README.md

 Please note that Journey is still in alpha and has not been tested in production.

 #### Easy to work with
 Create or update your posts from any place and any device.
-Simply point your browser to yourblogurl/admin, log in and start typing away!
+Simply point your browser to yourblogurl/admin, log in, and start typing away!

 #### Good stuff available right away
 Use Ghost themes to design your blog.
 There's already a great community of designers working on Ghost compatible themes.
 Check out the [Ghost Marketplace](http://marketplace.ghost.org) to get an idea.